August 29th, 2019 | Sterling

 As reflected in these changes, there is now greater emphasis on top management within the screening process to ensure maximum effectiveness.
 This includes putting in place the appropriate resources as necessary and being responsible for risks within that process, even if they choose to outsource.

-What Services Are Involved for BS7858?
+What Services Are Involved for BS7858 Security Screening?

 Employers may prefer to partner with a trusted background screening company, working collaboratively to determine whether a full BS7858 service is required to the exact standard.
-Your organisation may also wish to adopt a package of services based around the standard.
+Your organization may also wish to adopt a package of services based around the standard.
 In addition, following the updates, the requirement of a character reference is no longer necessary, and references are no longer required in writing (verbal references will suffice as long as certain provisions are met).

 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.